 1. To make Mozzarella cheese the pasteurized milk is curded at ____________degrees F.

-Explanation: Mozzarella is a traditionally southern Italian dairy product made from Italian buffalo’s milk .
-Milk is curdled at 88 degree F.
+Explanation: Mozzarella is a traditional southern Italian dairy product made from Italian buffalo’s milk.
+Milk is curdled at 88 degrees F.

 2. The advantage of making processed cheese is?

 c) Extended shelf-life

 d) Non uniformity